Stocks sink after Fed makes bold move to support economy

 The losses come after the Senate failed to advance a $1.4 trillion COVID-19 stimulus package on Sunday evening with Democrats saying the bill went too far in helping big corporations and didn’t go far enough in aiding individuals and health care providers.
 Another vote is expected on Monday.

-Looking at stocks, airlines, cruise operators, casino operators and other travel-related names traded lower after surging Friday in anticipation of a stimulus package.
+Looking at stocks, airlines, cruise operators, casino operators and other travel-related names traded mixed after surging Friday in anticipation of a stimulus package.

 Dow component Boeing was upgraded to “buy” at Goldman Sachs, which noted shares were attractive at these levels, down 80 percent from their 2019 highs.